How Do Drone Flights and DirtMates Work Together?

 0.06 m to 0.10 m x (100 m x 100 m) = 600 - 1,000 m3

 We discuss this in more detail in the Accuracy of Photogrammetry and impact on volume measurements white paper.
-This potential inaccuracy can cause the DirtMate site to register a large change in cut and fill, impacting both the heatmap and volumes.
-The best way to avoid volume discrepancies due to an uploaded drone flight is to limit the areas you’re calculating volumes for; e.g., just to a specific working area, or boundary to design.
+This potential inaccuracy can cause the DirtMate site to register a significant change in cut and fill, which in turn impacts both the heatmap and volumes.
+The best way to avoid volume discrepancies due to an uploaded drone flight is to limit the areas you’re calculating volumes for; e.g., just to a specific working area, or a boundary to design.

 Work Completed during the drone flight

-Drone flights are not instantaneous and work can be done during flight.
+Drone flights are not instantaneous, and work can be done during flight.
 Currently, Propeller will register the drone flight at the time of the earliest image.
 Because the drone flight is represented as a single point in time, any work captured by DirtMates during the flight will be registered as a single cut and fill value of the opposite sign at the earliest photo time.
 After the last photo timestamp, the DirtMate data will no longer conflict with data from the drone flight, and the DirtMates will continue updating the sites with the latest surfaces.
-With this in mind, please rely on the daily volumes for those days that a drone flight occurred, as it may take up to 3 hours around a drone flight for the volumes to stabilize.
+With this in mind, please rely on the daily volumes for those days when a drone flight occurred, as it may take up to 3 hours for the volumes to stabilize following a drone flight.

 I still can't do it!